National electronic conveyancing (NEC)

 Removal of the Duplicate Certificate of Title

-Duplicate Certificates of Title are no longer issued by the Lands Titles Office.
-The original land title is stored electronically with the Lands Titles Office and copies (required for various building approvals etc) can be purchased online through www.SAILIS.sa.gov.au.
+Duplicate Certificates of Title are no longer issued or required for lodgement by Land Services SA.
+The original land title is stored electronically with Land Services SA and copies (required for various building approvals etc) can be purchased online through SAILIS.

 Title Watch Service

-Title Watch is a free online subscription service that enables property owners to monitor activity against selected Certificates of Title for a period of twelve months.
+Title Watch is a free online subscription service for property owners to monitor activity against selected Certificates of Title for a period of twelve months.
 When an activity is detected the system will automatically trigger an email notification and SMS alert to the subscriber's recorded email address and mobile phone number.
-Subscriptions are managed online through www.SAILIS.sa.gov.au.